topsmartpro/topsmartpro/README.md

    <li>DApp Development</li>
    <li>Expert in Python programming</li>
   </ui>
-  <li>If you're looking for a blockchain or AI software developer who is
+  <li>If you're looking for a blockchain or Python software developer who is
-passionate, detail-oriented, and constantly strives for excellence, feel free to reach out.
+passionated, detail-oriented, and constantly strives for excellence, feel free to reach out.
 Let's discuss how I can contribute to your project's success!</li>
  </p>